 Food Grade Diatomaceous Earth

-Some drawbacks of this powder are that it cannot be used when it’s wet outside, so be sure only to use it during dry periods.
-Secondly, do not use it on the blossoms, because it can hurt the honeybees.
-Lastly, the best practice is to put the powder on your plants in the evening as bees come out in the early morning.
+- Do not use it on the blossoms because it can hurt the honeybees.
+The best practice is to put the powder on your plants in the evening as bees come out in the early morning.

 Organic Neem Oil

-This is the Neem Oil I use that is straight cold pressed neem oil only (note: this is a concentrate so it will last you a long time and can also be used on fruit trees!)
+This is the Neem Oil I use that is pure cold-pressed neem oil only (note: this is a concentrate so it will last you a long time and can also be used on fruit trees!)

 I also have this sprayer to use when applying the neem oil to plants and trees.

-An area many people make a mistake in with using the organic pest control is not using it long enough.
+One of the biggest mistakes when treating pests is to treat once and call it good.
 Just one application isn't going to get rid of the pests.
 Depending on the pest (going back to identification) you usually need to apply on a weekly or bi-weekly basis throughout the season.

-These means being diligent and applying the spray or powder and also manually removing any eggs or live creatures you see.
-Truthfully the only way I can keep slugs down is to go out and manually pick them off and dispose of them.
+This means being diligent and applying the spray or powder and also manually removing any eggs or live creatures you see.
+Truthfully the only way I can keep 100% of the slugs down is to go out and manually pick them off and dispose of them.

-I hope that you found this post helpful.
-As you can see, both these organic options are great to prevent and treat pests because you can safely use them on your edible plants and vegetables.
-If you are want to learn more about organic gardening sign up for my Organic Gardening Workshop!
+If you want to learn more about organic gardening sign up for my Organic Gardening Workshop!
 This is a workshop where I’m giving tons of tips, and you do not want to miss it!

 For more organic gardening tips, check out the following posts: